RUSS TOBIN IN HOLLYWOOD

 Hardback edition on WH Allen and paperback on Star

-Hurrah - a return to the semi-naked lady theme!
-This time it's a cheerleader in an Uncle Sam outfit - except with no panties on and holding a GIGANTIC cotton bud!
-She looks a bit like Farrah Fawcett - which was probably a HUGE selling point in 1978.
-Hey - she doesn't look bad even now!
-In the paperback version she is lying back and baring her funny-shaped breasts (the first Tobin novel to feature two full-on female nipples on the cover!) whilst in the hardback version she is lay on her front showing us her perky late 1970's buttocks!
+After the strangeness of the Hard Up / Up Tight covers, we finally see a return to the semi-naked lady theme.
+This time it's a cheerleader in an Uncle Sam outfit - except with her shirt wide-open and no pants on.
+Why she is holding a gigantic cotton bud is anyone's guess!
+She doesn't look altogether unlike Farrah Fawcett - which was probably a huge selling point in 1978.
+In the paperback version she is lying back and brazenly baring her chest (you know that times are changing as this is actually the first Tobin novel to feature two uncovered nipples on the jacket) whilst in the hardback version she is lay on her front showing us her buttocks instead!
+These hardback editions were primarily intended for libraries, so they perhaps wanted to tone the image down slightly, as it would be on public display.
 For some reason the paperback version has the words "On The Way Up" underneath the picture - which is the exact same tagline as was used in "A Blow For Gabriel Horn"...
-Anyway - enough pointless trivia - we give her..I mean it 8/10
+Anyway - enough pointless trivia.
+8/10

 Stanley Morgan has a phenomenal record for writing best-sellers - starring heroes like Russ Tobin, Gabriel Horn, the Fly Boys and Albert Shifty - and has over three million readers.
 In "Russ Tobin in Hollywood" his intrepid hero is "California Dreamin"

 Tobin is in Twinkle City at last, heading out in his hired car for a plush house on Santa Monica Beach and two slinky air-hostesses who will provide the last word in hospitality and go to any lengths to entertain him.
 He's going to swim and surf, hang around the movie lots and just wait for someone to uncover his talent, and with Tobin that won't take more than five minutes.